inthewaves/kotlin-signald/README.md

 https://signald.org.

 This library provides a type-safe way to communicate with a signald UNIX socket, handling (de)serialization of responses and requests.
-The classes are generated from the signald protocol document (https://signald.org/articles/protocol-documentation/).
+The client protocol classes are generated from the signald protocol document (https://signald.org/articles/protocol-documentation/).

 ## Supported platforms